theleeeo/grpc-hole/readme.md

 A static server is responding to the requests with a pre-defined response.
 The static response can however include go-templates to vary the response based on the input.

-Learn more about go-templates [here](https://golang.org/pkg/text/template/)
+Learn more about go-templates [here](https://golang.org/pkg/text/template/) All functions avaliable in the [sprig](https://masterminds.github.io/sprig/) library is also available in the templates.

 A static server can be started with the following command:

 ```
 grpc-hole server static -s=ServiceName -p=Port